 Thus, mail picked up further down the line after midnight was stamped with the previous day’s date.
 This enabled enthusiastic collectors to buy postage stamps at one of the ‘all day’ (24 hour) post offices in London just after midnight on their day of issue (i.e. very early in the day of issue), put them on first day covers, then drive to ‘down the line’ stations and post them into TPOs in the small hours of the morning.
 The postage stamp on the first day cover would then acquire a postmark date of the day before the official issue date for that stamp.

-In 1953 the Post Office (spoil sports that they were!) decided to close this loophole by issuing TPOs with an extra AM (After Midnight) handstamp to be used only on new-issue stamps.
+The Post Office (spoil sports that they were!) decided to close this loophole by issuing TPOs with an extra AM (After Midnight) handstamp to be used only on new-issue stamps.
+AM handstamps were first made available to TPOs for the Coronation stamp issue in 1953, but no examples of their usage on first day covers are know prior to 1960 (except in error).
 Such handstamps were much the same as the normal ‘operational’ handstamps, except that the date was set at the date of issue of the stamps(s), and the letters AM were placed just above the date.
 This, of course, resulted in a whole new set of postmarks for collectors to collect!

 A display about what AM postmarks were (and some of the erors which occured) was presented by Dr Iain Wells (an RPG member) at the 2017 Convention.